jpeer/generator-ng2-crud/README.md

 ## Known Limitations and TODOs

-The current system is working but many features are not yet developed or perhaps not production grade quality.
-Here the known limitations and todods:
+The system is alpha quality: It is working but many features are not yet developed or not of production grade quality.

+Here the known limitations:

 * No server side validation
-* No server side paginiation support (crucial for large datasets that can not be dowloaded to client)
+* No server side pagination support (crucial for large datasets that can not be dowloaded to client)
 * No possibility yet to specify indexes on database model
+* No filter/search feature
 * Support for one-to-many relationships can be improved:
   * offer searchbar or similar for too large datasets where combobox is not feasible
-  * to of
+  * to offer easy method (e.g. overlay screen) to add missing elements in reference collection
 * No support for data buffers (e.g. image uploads)
 * Date picker not working (waiting for ng2-bootstrap's datepicker implementing ValueAccessor interface)
 * the frontend boilerplate (package json, tsconfig) come from angular2 seed project (one time snapshot).
 It would be better to refer to a yeoman generator instead to stay up to date w/ libraries etc.
+* the generated source code is not neatly formatted at the moment.
+One could add a formatting step to deal with this.
+* the menu bar currently does not highlight the active menu item

+Drop me a mail in case of questions, bugs or feature ideas

 ## License